daveyarwood/blog.djy.io/_posts/2014-01-06-whys-guide-to-ruby-in-clojure-part-1.md

 ; ex.
 15:
 (print "See, no dot.")
+{% endhighlight %}

+In order to translate something like `Door::new( :oak )`, you could create a Door record, or you could simply represent doors as map structures with a :material attribute like so:

+{% highlight clojure %}
 ; ex.
-16:  Door::new( :oak )
-; you could create a Door record, or you could simply represent doors as ; map structures with a :material attribute like so:
+16
 (def oaken-door {:material :oak})
+{% endhighlight %}

-; and maybe define a (redundant) function to "create" a new door, like this:
+...and maybe define a (redundant) function to "create" a new door, like this:

+{% highlight clojure %}
 (defn door [material]
   {:material material})